 Author(s): Kjaersgaard Andersen R, Theut Riis P, Jemec GBE

-METHODS: This cross-sectional study measured basic information, Dermatology Life Quality Index, Major Depression Inventory, and Euro-QoL-5D.
-Information obtained through questionnaires was used to create a model showing the relation between biologic factors, questionnaire results and self-evaluated health using the stepwise method for linear regression.
-HS patients (n=805) registered at our department were invited to participate.
-503 (62.5%) patients replied to this survey.
+METHODS: This cross-sectional study measured basic information, Dermatology Life Quality Index, Major Depression Inventory and Euro-QoL-5D.
+Information obtained through questionnaires was used to create a model showing the relation between biological factors, questionnaire results and self-evaluated health using the stepwise method for linear regression.
+Patients with HS (n = 805) registered at our department were invited to participate.
+A total of 503 (62.5%) patients replied to this survey.
 There was no difference in basic demographics between responders and non-responders.

-CONCLUSION: As this is a cross-sectional study, reveals several clinically relevant correlations.
+CONCLUSION: As this is a cross-sectional study, it reveals several clinically relevant correlations.
 Smoking appears to correlate with the highest change in VAS score, but an MDI of 10 (lower than study average) or a BMI of 40 influences the results more.
-This study provides an assessment of how much BMI and smoking, in relation to other factors, correlate to the self-evaluated health state of HS patients.
-These may therefore be relevant contextual factors to the construction and interpretation of specific patient reported outcome measures.
+This study provides an assessment of how much BMI and smoking, in relation to other factors, correlate to the self-evaluated health state of patients with HS.
+These may, therefore, be relevant contextual factors to the construction and interpretation of specific patient-reported outcome measures.
 To improve QoL, we advocate smoking cessation and weight loss, and advice active screening for depression as over 10% of our patients qualify for a depressive diagnosis according to ICD-10.
-This article is protected by copyright.
-All rights reserved.

 Dermatology Journal and/or Publisher